turingschool/career-development-curriculum-site/student_discussion_groups/mod4_homeroom_discussion_prompts.md

 * Brief introductions and each person shares something fun about themselves: 5 minutes.
 * Review agenda: Decide who will keep the time or how it can be done.
 5 minutes.

+Stand up:
-Stand up:  Discuss PD progress: each person has 5 minutes to share.
-20 minutes
+Each person has five minutes to share their PD progress.
+20 minutes.
 * What progress did you make last mod?
 * What will you focus on next?
 * What is getting in your way?